a2l3aQ/Hivemaker/README.md

 | `"draw"` | `null` |
 | `"forfeit"` | the non-forfeiting player |

+`board` in the `end` packet is a Hivemaker extension — not in the base spec.

 #### `nope`
 Sent on protocol violation.
 Connection is closed immediately after.
-The bot's player forfeits.

 ```json
 { "type": "nope", "reason": "string" }